 together – Paul had perfected the art of changing his colors like a

-chameleon, not to be deceitful, but for versatility sake, so he could
+chameleon, not being deceitful, but for the sake of versatility, so he could

-being "un-relatable," but would try always to be ready for
+being "un-relatable," but sought to be ready for every situation,

-people and try to meet their needs even at the cost of his own, yet
+people and tended to their needs at the cost of his own,

 knowing his needs would always be met perhaps even